arindas/arindas.github.io/content/blog/segmented-log-rust.md

 of as timestamps, with the convenient property of being decoupled from actual wall-clock time.

-The log indices effectively behave as Lamport clocks[^1].
+The log indices effectively behave as _Lamport clock timestamps_.

+> A lamport clock is a logical counter to establish causality between two
+> events.
+Since it's decoupled from wall-clock time, it's used in
+> distributed-systems for ordering events.

 So, why do we care about these kinds of logs?
 Why are they useful?